 Circles: Professional Support at Your Fingertips

-If you feel your grief requires more than just a "listening ear," Circles offers a more clinical approach.
-By utilizing licensed professionals to facilitate groups, they bridge the gap between grief counseling vs therapy.
+If you feel your grief requires more than a listening ear, Circles offers a more clinical approach.
+By using licensed professionals to facilitate groups, it sits between informal peer support and one-on-one therapy, which can be a useful middle step if you are unsure how much help you need.

 - Pros: High safety standards and expert guidance for trauma.